Asklepiad/GvHD/README.md

 ## Structure of repository

+There are four directories in repo.

+1. `raw_data`: the folder contains the data we had at the start point of analysis.
+You can reproduce our way of analysis (or do your own instead), using these datasets.

+2. Placeholder: checking and adding data from Ivan `survival_analysis`: the folder contains one script that performed survival analysis (and, especially landmark and concurrent risks analysis).

+3. `ml`: different approaches and experiments for finding predictive models for steroid resistance occurrence.
+There are two boosting realisations (one is R-way and another is python-way), random forest, boruta (for feature selection) and logistic regression (just for fun).

+4. `cooked_data`: transformed datasets for use in further analysis

+5. In main folder we can found docx file with specifications for source datasets and df_creator.rmd file that created main dataset and cooked datasets, and does EDA.

 ## Introduction

 ## Aims and objectives

 ## Data

 ## Workflow

+## EDA

 ## Results

 ## Discussions

 ## Literature

+Placeholder: Uniformity of links

 > [1] Martin PJ, Schoch G, Fisher L, Byers V, Anasetti C, Appelbaum FR, Beatty PG, Doney K, McDonald GB, Sanders JE, et al. A retrospective analysis of therapy for acute graft-versus-host disease: initial treatment.
 Blood.
 1990 Oct 15;76(8):1464-72.
 PMID: 2207321.